wp-plugins/jm-twitter-cards/readme.txt

 Once activated the plugin adds appropriate meta on your WordPress website allowing you to get Twitter cards for your posts according to your settings.
 Enjoy !

-Compatible with : WP SEO by Yoast (do not check cards option in this plugin if activated) and All in One SEO.
+Compatible with : WP SEO by Yoast (uncheck Twitter cards option in this plugin if activated) and All in One SEO.

 The plugin allows you to customize your cards per each post.
 If you use SEO by Yoast plugin do not activate the Twitter card's option.
 Otherwise markup will be added twice.
 If you choose full customization you will see a metabox in your post edit.

-Please help me to translate it in other languages: : contact@tweetpress.fr
+**Please help me to translate it in other languages** : contact@tweetpress.fr

 I've been rebuilding the plugin for better features and user interface.
-This is available in beta version here : https://github.com/TweetPressFr/jm-twitter-cards
+This is available here : https://github.com/TweetPressFr/jm-twitter-cards

-Beta version has been tested by almost 10 users so huge thanks to them !
-They had a lot of posts set with the plugin (meta box and stuffs like this) and the update was pretty clean.
+This URL is the place where I improve the plugin according to support requests and stuffs like this.
+Github is the place !

 <a href="http://twitter.com/intent/user?screen_name=tweetpressfr">Follow me on Twitter</a>